Nutrient: Fatty acids

-Vitamins
+Vitamins and vitamers

-Vitamins are organic molecules essential for an organism that are not classified as amino acids or fatty acids.
+Vitamins occur in a variety of related forms known as vitamers.
+The vitamers of a given vitamin perform the functions of that vitamin and prevent symptoms of deficiency of that vitamin.
+Vitamins are those essential organic molecules that are not classified as amino acids or fatty acids.
 They commonly function as enzymatic cofactors, metabolic regulators or antioxidants.
 Humans require thirteen vitamins in their diet, most of which are actually groups of related molecules (e.g. vitamin E includes tocopherols and tocotrienols): vitamins A, C, D, E, K, thiamine (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), pyridoxine (B6), biotin (B7), folate (B9), and cobalamin (B12).
 The requirement for vitamin D is conditional, as people who get sufficient exposure to ultraviolet light, either from the sun or an artificial source, synthesize vitamin D in the skin.

 Minerals

 Minerals are the exogenous chemical elements indispensable for life.
-Although the four elements: carbon, hydrogen, oxygen, and nitrogen, are essential for life, they are so plentiful in food and drink that these are not considered nutrients and there are no recommended intakes for these as minerals.
+Although the four elements carbon, hydrogen, oxygen, and nitrogen (CHON) are essential for life, they are so plentiful in food and drink that these are not considered nutrients and there are no recommended intakes for these as minerals.
 The need for nitrogen is addressed by requirements set for protein, which is composed of nitrogen-containing amino acids.
 Sulfur is essential, but again does not have a recommended intake.
 Instead, recommended intakes are identified for the sulfur-containing amino acids methionine and cysteine.

-The essential nutrient elements for humans, listed in order of Recommended Dietary Allowance (expressed as a mass), are potassium, chloride, sodium, calcium, phosphorus, magnesium, iron, zinc, manganese, copper, iodine, chromium, molybdenum, selenium.
-Additionally, cobalt is a component of Vitamin B12 which is essential.
+The essential nutrient trace elements for humans, listed in order of recommended dietary allowance (expressed as a mass), are potassium, chloride, sodium, calcium, phosphorus, magnesium, iron, zinc, manganese, copper, iodine, chromium, molybdenum, and selenium.
+Additionally, cobalt is a component of vitamin B12 which is essential.
 There are other minerals which are essential for some plants and animals, but may or may not be essential for humans, such as boron and silicon.